SOCIALITY, MATTER, AND THE IMAGINATION: RE-CREATING ANTHROPOLOGY

 Clare Harris, Professor of Visual Anthropology, SAME; and Curator for Asian Collections, Pitt Rivers Museum

-Dan Hicks, Associate Professor in the School of Archaeology and Curator of Archaeology, Pitt Rivers Museum
+Dan Hicks, Professor of Cotemporary Archaeology in the School of Archaeology and Curator of Archaeology, Pitt Rivers Museum

 Catherine Hill, Professor of Anthropology, Oxford Brookes University